nbarnhouse/glam_guide/README.md

 ## Installation (Development)

 1. Install Expo Go on your mobile device.
+2. Create local DB named glam_guide.
+3. Run node server.js in your terminal (backend directory).
-2. Run `npx expo start` in your terminal
+4. Run `npx expo start` in a new terminal.
-3. Open App in Expo Go App, run on web, and/or run on ios/android simulators.
+5. Open App in Expo Go App, run on web, and/or run on ios/android simulators.

 ## Options if not already installed